 Air transport regulation

-Airlines from countries outside of the EU/EEA must request permission each time they wish to fly to, from or over Ireland.
-These requests are sent in writing to the Department of Transport, where they are examined for compliance with safety standards, airworthiness and insurance.
+Airlines from countries outside of the EU/EEA must request permission.
+They must do this each time they want to fly to, from, or over Ireland.

-There are nine airports in Ireland.
-Three of these airports (Dublin, Cork and Shannon) are owned by the Irish government and operated on its behalf by separate airport authorities.
-The other Irish airports at Waterford, Knock, Galway, Sligo, Donegal and Kerry are privately owned.
+Dublin, Cork and Shannon are owned by the Irish government and operated on its behalf by separate airport authorities.
+The other Irish airports are at Waterford, Knock, Galway, Sligo, Donegal, and Kerry.

 Air accidents and incidents

-The Air Accident Investigation Unit is located at the Department of Transport and has responsibility for investigating all aircraft accidents and incidents within Ireland.
-You can download Reports of all air accidents, incidents and investigations within Ireland or request a copy by post (see ‘Where to apply’ below).
+The Air Accident Investigation Unit is part of the Department of Transport.
+It has responsibility for investigating all plane accidents and incidents within Ireland.
+You can download reports of all air accidents, incidents, and investigations within Ireland.